UNLOC/whiteboard/source/index.md

 search: true
 ---

-# UNLOC API Documentation
+# Unloc API Documentation

-UNLOC is a system that enables key sharing and in-home deliveries of goods and services.
+Unloc is a system that enables key sharing and in-home deliveries of goods and services.

-UNLOC creates time-limited digital keys, which are forwarded to electronic locks installed in end-users’ homes.
+Unloc creates time-limited digital keys, which are forwarded to electronic locks installed in end-users’ homes.
 The digital keys can be granted to merchants and service providers (partners).

-The UNLOC API allows partners to create digital keys programmatically.
+The Unloc API allows partners to create digital keys programmatically.

 ## Authentication

-UNLOC uses authorization tokens to allow access to the API.
-An authorization token represents you as an UNLOC partner.
+Unloc uses authorization tokens to allow access to the API.
+An authorization token represents you as an Unloc partner.

 The authorization token must be included in all API requests to the server in an Authorization header: